 This article walks through the installation steps and configuration details required to install Xamarin.Android.
 By the end of this article, we will have a working Xamarin.Android installation integrated into Xamarin Studio and/or Microsoft Visual Studio, and we’ll be ready to start building our first Xamarin.Android application.

 The Xamarin.Android installer will automatically detect, download, and install any components required for completing the installation.
-This tutorial examines the installation and configuration steps required to install the Xamarin platform and to get our development environment set up, including:
+This tutorial examines the installation and configuration steps required to install the Xamarin platform and to get our development environment set up, including how to:

 Downloading the Xamarin Installer